HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 2) To import a CSV by URL:
    1) Enter the URL in the **CSV file URL** textbox.
    2) Click **Import From URL**.
-   3) The CSV will load and you will be redirected back to browse table data.
+   3) The CSV will load, and you will be redirected back to browse table data.
 3) To upload a CSV file:
    1) Click **Click or Drag to select a .csv file** (or drag your CSV file from your file browser).
    2) Navigate to your desired CSV file and select it.